 Will you see me if I am in the hospital?

 Well yes and no to this question.
 We have decided to let the hospitalist physicians at Wyoming Medical Center manage our hospitalized patients there.
 We made this decision because trained hospital physicians can offer better care and less time in the hospital because they see hospital patients all day and every day.
-Your family doctor may still see you in the hospital but your care will be managed by the hospitalist physician.
 We are happy to see any of our patients that are admitted to Summit Medical Center and we admit and care for our patients regularly at Summit Medical Center.